 Connie Suehiro, Realtor, Gary Mann Real Estate

-Gary Mann Real Estate and Team Up Real Estate are two companies working together to provide Buyers and Sellers unmatched performance.
+Better Homes and Gardens Gary Mann Realty has working together to provide Buyers and Sellers unmatched performance.
 With nearly 50 agents we are easily the largest real Estate team in the area.
 Our team of experts specialize everything from helping First Time Home Buyers to large Farm and Commercial transactions.
 Our residential sales team can help with Selling your current home as well as Buying your next one.
-Together Gary Mann Real Estate and Team Up Real Estate help almost 3x as many buyers than any of the competition in Moses Lake and the surrounding areas.
-And when it comes Selling your home we are the marketing experts!
+Together Better Homes and Gardens Gary Mann Realty help almost 3x as many buyers than any of the competition in Moses Lake and the surrounding areas.
+And when it comes to Selling your home we are the marketing experts!
 Nobody does more to market your home than we do, let us show you.